weversonl/cepsearch/README.md

 ## Get Started

+### Running the application with Docker

+Make sure you have Docker installed on your machine.
+[Dockerhub]("https://hub.docker.com/r/weversonlemos/cepsearch")

+1. Clone the image

+        docker pull weversonlemos/cepsearch:latest

+2. Start container with image

+        docker run -p 8080:8080 --name cepsearch weversonlemos/cepsearch:latest

+3. Make a search by sending the desired zip code as QueryParam, in your desired client.
+Below I leave an example curl

+        curl --location --request GET 'localhost:8080/api/cep/17560-246'

+### Compile source code with maven

 Make sure you have Java installed on your machine.

 1. Clone the repository or download the source code